dotnet/csharpstandard/standard/attributes.md

 Specifies that a return value isn't `null` if the argument for the specified parameter isn't `null`.

-> *Example*: Sometimes the null state of a return value depends on the null state of one or more arguments.
-Such a method will return a non-null value whenever certain arguments aren't `null`.
+> *Example*: The null state of a return value may depend on the null state of one or more arguments.
+Such a method will return a non-null value when certain arguments aren't `null`.
 To correctly annotate these methods, add the `NotNullIfNotNull` attribute.
 Consider the following method:
 >
-> <!-- Example: {template:"code-in-class-lib-without-using", name:"NotNullIfNotNull1Attribute", replaceEllipsis:true, customEllipsisReplacements: ["return \"\";"]} -->
+> <!-- Example: {template:"code-in-class-lib", name:"NotNullIfNotNull1Attribute", replaceEllipsis:true, customEllipsisReplacements: ["return \"\";"]} -->
 > ```csharp
 > #nullable enable
 > string GetTopLevelDomainFromFullUrl(string url) { ... }